-Cllr L Shires declared the following non-pecuniary interest.
-In her capacity as County Councillor for North Walsham she had been involved in conversations with both parties interested in the Cedars building.

-Cllr E Seward - non-pecuniary interest - member of the Campaign for Real Ale (CAMRA)
+- 1. Cllr L Shires non-pecuniary interest as County Councillor for North Walsham she had been involved in conversations with both parties interested in the Cedars building. - 2.
+Cllr E Seward non-pecuniary interest member of the Campaign for Real Ale (CAMRA)